How can we help you?

 Rise in cost of materials

 Supply chain disruptions during the COVID pandemic caused the cost of materials for modern two-storey house designs to rise rapidly, sometimes without warning.
-However, despite an easing of these disruptions, the prices of building materials are likely to continue rising for some years.
+However, despite the easing of these disruptions, the prices of building materials are likely to continue rising for some years.
 This is due in part to the rising cost of energy and its impact on manufacturing.

 A weakening Australian dollar has also resulted in a significant increase in imported materials and equipment, by up to 15-20 per cent in some cases.